kengibson1111/go-stdlib/net/http/gostdlib-net-http-servemuxclient/README.md

-# net/http - simplehttpsclient
+# net/http - servemuxclient

-This establishes a TLS handshake and does an HTTP GET on testserver:8443 - the port where `gostdlib-net-http-simplehttpsserver` is running within a Docker container named `testserver` connected to the same local Docker network.
+This establishes a TLS handshake and does an HTTP GET on testserver:8443 - the port where `gostdlib-net-http-servemux` is running within a Docker container named `testserver` connected to the same local Docker network.
 Use the `crypto/tls/gostdlib-crypto-tls-cert` sample to build `server.pem` and `server.key` files.

 In my local environment, I run everything in Docker containers and I have a local Docker network so that containers can communicate.
 After a `go install` in `crypto/tls/gostdlib-crypto-tls-cert`, the executable is available within a container on the container's PATH.
-In the `gostdlib-net-http-simplehttpsclient` directory, the command is:
+In the `gostdlib-net-http-servemuxclient` directory, the command is:

 ```bash
 gostdlib-crypto-tls-cert
 ```

 This generates `server.pem` and `server.key` files.
 Rename `server.pem` and `server.key` to `client.pem` and `client.key` respectively.
-Copy the `server.pem` from `gostdlib-net-http-simplehttpsserver`.
+Copy the `server.pem` from `gostdlib-net-http-servemux`.
+This shows how 4 different URLs are handled by `gostdlib-net-http-servemux`.

 ## why is this important?